BashivanLab/iWISDM/README.md

 Below is an example of the generated tasks and the accompanying task graphs:
 ### AS a reminder to add examples
 iWISDM inherits several classes from COG (https://github.com/google/cog) to build task graphs.
 For convenience, we have pre-implemented several commonly used cognitive tasks in task_bank.py.

-For usage instructions, please refer to …
+For usage instructions, please refer to [Usage](#usage)

 Additionally, for convenience, we have pre-generated four benchmarks of increased complexity level for evaluation of large multi-modal models.